martinbarge/martin-barge/_posts/2018-10-19-learning-polish.md

 ---
 layout: post
-title: Learning Polish
+title: Learning Polish with Duolingo
-tags: [diary, college, polish]
+tags: [diary, college, polish, duolingo]
 ---

 I'm trying to learn a little bit of Polish, when I can find time.
 This began when a bright Polish student from Wrocław, named Laura, came to work for us during the summer and gave me some short impromptu lessons.
 So I have a collection of random phrases and notes, along with some linguistic explanations, and am using [Duolingo](https://www.duolingo.com/).
 Duolingo is a great application because its algorithms recycle the target language according to one's linguistic performance.
 So it's a behavioural approach that uses repetitive drilling to reinforce memorisation of language items, particularly vocabulary at the early stages.